SriNarendrula/codepath-prework/README.md

 Submitted by: **Sri Krishna Narendrula**

-**Broject** is an app that shows what my name, universtiy name, and aspirational job is.
+**Broject** is an app that shows what my name, university name, and aspirational job is.
 The main feature is a button that says "Color Change?" and changes the background color randomly when pressed.

 Time spent: **2 1/2** hours spent in total